 Plant some extra veggies next season to use for green power nutrition.
 Vegetables like kale and chard keep producing all season long, so don’t let these valuable nutrients go to waste.
 Harvest the leaves as they mature and put them into your dehydrator to dry for green super powder.

 Leave out the stronger tasting vegetables like cabbage, radishes, mustards, peppers, onions, and garlic.
 Also leave out any vegetables that are potentially poisonous raw, such as potatoes.
 But within these parameters there are a lot of veggies you can add.

 Rosehips add vitamin C. Green weeds add extra minerals and vitamins to the mix, as well as lots of healthy chlorophyll.
 While some herbs will be high in oxalic acid, the overall ratio of herbs to vegetables should be small.
 20/80 is a good ratio to aim for, and a variety of fruits and vegetables.

 How to powder dried herbs and vegetables to make greens supplement powder

-I use a coffee grinder to powder my dried herbs (This one).
+I use a coffee grinder to powder my dried herbs.
 A blender is too large and the herbs tend to circle above the blades without falling back into the whirl to be powdered.
-A food processor, even a small one, just blows the light dried leaves above the spiralling blade, leaving the herbs crumbled but not powdered.
+A food processor, even a small one, just blows the light dried leaves above the spiraling blade, leaving the herbs crumbled but not powdered.
 A coffee/spice grinder efficiently powders most herbs leaving a fine powder behind.

 One caveat: Be careful when you are grinding large amounts of dried fruits and vegetables that you don’t overheat the motor.
 Yes, I’ve burned out a few grinder motors in my day.
 Now I feel the inside chamber of the grinder and if it feels warm, I give the machine a half hour break before continuing the workload.
 This little trick gives the grinder a longer life.
 They don’t last forever though.
 I wish Blendtech made a spice blender.